 Hey, Sean, great to be with you.

-Now we're talking about another level of violence.
+Okay, now we're talking about another level of violence.

 Do you think it's as loosely as they think it is?

-Well, they they said it's not even a group, and this is the third video we have coming out.
+And this is the third video we have coming out.

 This is in something called Redneck Revolt, which is a North Carolina-based Antifa group.

-We showed you refuse Fa New York City.
+We showed you Refuse Fa New York City.

 This is gun training.